ZTStew/Python-Batch-Renamer-Pip/README.md

 ### Arguments:
 - `--help`: (Optional) Lists all program arguments
 - `--test`: (Optional) Declair if the application should run in test mode [0 -> production (default) | 1 -> test mode].
+- `--target` || `--phrase`: (Required) Target prhase for removal.
+Example: `-tg changeThis`
+- `--new`: (Required) Value replacing target phrase.
+Example: `-nw changeTo`.
+  - To replace with nothing, type \"blank\".
+  - To replace with space, type \"space\".
+- `--file`: (Optional) Defines if Batch-Renamer should target a specific file type containing the target phrase instead of all files containing the the target phrase.
+Example: `-f mp4`.
+  - To batch rename folders/directories, type: `-f dir` or `-f folder`.

 ---
 ### Test Settings: